UhOhSpiders/SoundplayRaspi/README.md

 Exec=/home/<YOUR_USERNAME>/auto_launch.sh
 ```

+6. Save this.
+7. To hide the cursor, run `sudo nano /etc/lightdm/lightdm.conf`
+8. Add `xserver-command=X -nocursor` beneath the `[Seat*]`section.
+9. Note: this permanently hides your cursor and you'll have to use the terminal to disable this if you need it back.
-6. Save this and reboot the Pi to try it out.
+10. Save this and reboot the Pi to try it out.

 ## Notes: